How Premarital Counseling Can Save Your Marriage Before it Starts

 Get Wisdom from those Around You

-A Newport Beach Christian counselor can equip and empower you to step into marriage knowing your spouse on a deeper level.
+A Christian counselor at Newport Beach Christian Counseling can equip and empower you to step into marriage knowing your spouse on a deeper level.
 Marital love is an expression of humility and self-sacrifice that brings honor to our Heavenly Father.

 Your marriage can be an example to others of Jesus’ love for the church.
 If you are engaged to be married or seriously dating, consider investing some time to experience the benefits of premarital counseling.